-Standard Gift Agreement This is a standard agreement which may be altered in negotiation with a donor.
-This G ift Agreement (the "Agreement") is made this day of by and among (hereinafter referred to o as "the Donor"), and N NARST.
-The Do onor and NARST agree as follows: 1.
+Standard Gift Agreement

+This C Gift Agreement (the "Agreement") is made this day of by and among (hereinafter referred to as "the Donor"), an d NARST.
+The D onor and NARST agree as follows: 1.
 Donor Commitment .
-The Donor hereby pledges to NARS T the sum of Dollars (\$ ), which as provided for herein is designated for the benefit [specify the initiative]. it of

-- a) Purpose.
-It is understood and agreed that the gift will be used for the following purpose or purposes: [Description of the use or eventual use of the gift/pledge, the use of the income from the fund, and any additional or stipulated purposes for the gift.
-If the donor wishes to designate a portion of gift for an annual contribution to an ongoing initiative or event, language should appear in this section regarding the distribution of the annual portion.
-Gifts, including proposed naming's, would specify names in this section which would be subject to the NARST naming policies and procedures.] - b) Discretionary Fund. \\% of the total commitment/gift will be designated for use as unrestricted funding for priorities authorized by NARST.
-If the commitment is fulfilled in more than one payment, % of each payment will be applied toward this Fund - 3.
-Payment.
-It is further understood and agreed that the gift will be paid in full on or before or as may be further described hereafter in the event of an agreed payment schedule: [state payment schedule, including months, years, and amounts; note that the standard pledge duration is 3-5 years].
-It is also understood and agreed that the gift funds as received may be invested by NARST as it shall best determine pending distribution to the purpose or purposes described herein.
+The Donor hereby pledges to NARST the) which as provided for herein is designated for the benefit of the initiative].
+2. Donor Purpose. a) Purpose .
+It is understood and agreed that the gift will be used or purposes: [Description of the use or eventual use of the gift income from the fund, and any additional or stipulated purpose wishes to designate a portion of gift for an annual contribution or event, language should appear in this section regarding the portion.
+Gifts, including proposed naming's, would specify nawould be subject to the NARST naming policies and procedure t/pledge, the use of ses for the gift.
+If the into an ongoing in distribution of the names in this section f the he donor itiative e annual b) Discretionary Fund % of the total commitment/gift will be unrestricted funding for priorities authorized by NARST.
+If the fulfilled in more than one payment, % of each payment will Fund. he commitment is 3.
+Payment .
+It is further understood and agreed that the gift will before be paid in full on or or as may be further described hereafter in the event of an agr [state payment schedule, including months, years, and amoun pledge duration is 3-5 years].
+It is also understood and agreed received may be invested by NARST as it shall best determine the purpose or purposes described herein. ts; note that the st I that the gift fund andard s as